laravel/docs/validation.md

         ]);
     }

-<a name="preparing-input-after-validation"></a>
-### Preparing Input After Validation

-If you need to prepare or sanitize any data from the request after you apply your validation rules, you may use the `passedValidation` method:
+Likewise, if you need normalize any request data after validation is complete, you may use the `passedValidation` method:

     use Illuminate\Support\Str;